hephzibahadeniji/Abidjanf/README.md

-# Abidjan Urban Microstratification Project Codebase
+# Abidjan and Nigeria Urban Microstratification Project Codebase

 ## Overview
-Welcome to the README for the Abidjan urban malaria microstratification project.
+Welcome to the README for the Abidjan and Nigeria urban malaria microstratification project.
 This repository hosts a collection of R and Python scripts to analyse a wide range of datasets to understand malaria risk and inform a deprioritization approach for a public health intervention.
 Our analyses leverage data on real estate dynamics, settlement types, NASA-derived environmental indices like the Enhanced Vegetation Index (EVI) and rainfall, as well as raster-based spatial analyses.
 Additionally, we perform exploratory analyses focusing on the relationships between settlements, administrative boundaries, and road infrastructure.
+We are analyzing data from Nigeria to develop a machine learning model for settlement classification.